Perote ground squirrel: Threats

 Species can respond to environmental change in one of three possible ways: (a) migrating; that is, tracking their ecological niche throughout the geographic space.
 The Perote ground squirrel has such particular environmental needs that they do not have a place to migrate. (b) adapting in terms of evolutionary change and/or physiological acclimation; and (c) becoming locally extinct."

 Some studies have found that because the Perote ground squirrel is a seasonal species, it is more affected by climate change, increasing the risk of extinction.
 Seasonal species are more vulnerable because they are forced to do all their annual activities in a shorter amount of time.
 They do not migrate and have to adjust their activities, such as hibernation, with the current climate.

 The squirrel also has predators such as the long-tailed weasel (Mustela frenata) and domestic dogs, which have impacts on population.

 Future

 "Ground-dwelling small mammals are key species, considered as ecosystem engineers because of their positive effects on soil condition, by introducing organic matter, favoring water infiltration and modifying its physical structure, thus enriching vegetation composition and favoring phreatic aquifer maintenance.
 Their burrows often provide microhabitats for other vertebrate and invertebrate species.
 In addition, ground squirrels are important prey for several predator species, some of which highly depend on them during their breeding season."
 If the ground squirrel were to go extinct, there would be a dramatic change in the ecosystem.

-There are many gaps in the studies of the Perote ground squirrel.
-Even though it is endangered, we have much to learn.
-Maybe further studies may provide an answer on how we can conserve this keystone species of the Oriental Basin in Mexico.
-Unfortunately, many experts fear the squirrel will go extinct without human intervention.